hasumedic/hasumedic.github.io/_posts/2015-07-25-start-a-tech-blog-using-jekyll-part-i.md

 ---
 layout: post
 title: Start a tech blog using Jekyll Part I
 description: "You want to start blogging but not sure how?
 This step by step should guide you through the process of starting your own blog using Github pages and Jekyll"
+introduction: "You want to start blogging but not sure how?
+This step by step should guide you through the process of starting your own blog using Github pages and Jekyll"
 category: blog
 tags: [blog, jekyll, github-pages]
 comments: true